hassonlab/podcast-ecog-tutorials/index.rst

 ECoG dataset tutorials
 ======================

-This is a set of tutorials for working with the "Podcast" ECoG dataset.
-We recommend going through the tutorials in order as they build on each other.
+A set of tutorials for working with the "Podcast" ECoG dataset.

+Here are three ways to use the tutorials:
+1. Carefully Read through each tutorial in order.
+2. Use Google Colab to load a tutorial and run the code yourself to experiment with.
+3. `Download <https://openneuro.org/datasets/ds005574/download>`_ the dataset and tutorials locally or to a compute cluster to use the full dataset or with more compute power.

 .. toctree::
    :maxdepth: 1